afohner/gettingCleaningData/README.md

 - 'README.txt'

-- 'activity summary.txt': Is the cleaned data set with each acceleration metric mean and standard deviation, summarized by activity.
+- 'activity summary.txt': Is the cleaned data set with each acceleration metric mean and standard deviation, summarized by activity, for each subject included in the study.

 Notes: